Hunter / Gatherer Frameset

 The Hunter / Gatherer durable steel frame features a 12×142 thru-axle and responsive 435 length chainstays.
 The rear triangle has clearance for 27.5×2.25 tires and comes with fenders and racks mounts.
 The frame has mounts for three bottle cages mounted low to free up enough space for a frame bag.

 The Hunter / Gatherer fork has low trail; perfect for loaded riding without compromising control or confidence in handling.
-It has mounts for fenders and racks, with the option of a 15×100 thru-axle, 12×100 thru-axle, or quick release.
+It has mounts for fenders and racks, with a 15×100 thru-axle.

 A few words regarding frame geometry from Endpoint—It’s important to take into account how a seat tube angle can change the effective top tube measurement.
 You can have two frames where with the exception of the seat angle, both frames are exactly the same, and the effective top tube will measure out differently.
 As the seat tube angle becomes more steep, the top tube measurement gets shorter even though the bars do not actually get closer in relationship to the bottom bracket of the frame.